AdaCore/spark2014/docs/ug/getting_started.rst

 .. image:: static/search_case_proved.png

-Like usual after code changes, we rerun the test program, which shows no errors.
+As usual after code changes, we rerun the test program, which shows no errors.
 Rerunning |GNATprove| on the complete file shows no more unproved checks.
 The ``Search`` unit has been fully proved.
 To see all the checks that were proved, we can rerun the tool with box ``Report Proved VCs`` checked,